 To prove that you are eligible for a green card, you need to back up Form I-485 with supporting documents.
 These should include:

 You can submit alternative documents (officially called “secondary evidence”) if a required supporting document is not available.
 For example, suppose you’ve lost your original birth certificate.
 You must submit a document that would replace a birth certificate in that case.
+The U.S. government accepts specific secondary evidence.
+You can find additional information about it on the State Department website.

 You can get an official letter from your country stating that the original needed document is not available.
 Such documents might include school records or census records showing your date of birth, place of birth, and parents’ names.